 - Long tendons move the bulk of the hypaxial neck muscles closer to the base of the neck, which reduces the lever arm of the neck mass.
 Tendon has a much lower Young's modulus than bone, and reducing the elastic recoil of the hypaxial tendons would have allowed the hypaxial muscles of sauropods to more directly affect the vertebrae to which they were attached.
 Reduced tendon elasticity is known to improve position control of the involved muscles (Alexander, 2002, p.
-1009). - It has been suggested (Wedel et al., 2000b, p.
-380) that elongate cervical ribs may have played a role in ventrally stabilizing the neck, i.e., preventing involuntary dorsal extension by contracting antagonistically against the stronger epaxial tension members (which had to counteract gravity in addition to shifting the mass of the neck). - Stiff cervical ribs would have helped provide lateral stabilization for the neck, which would have been especially important in taxa with epaxial tension members concentrated on the midline (i.e., those with non-bifid spines) as discussed above.
+1009). - It has been suggested (Wedel, Cifelli & Sanders, 2000b, p.
+380) that elongate cervical ribs may have played a role in ventrally stabilizing the neck, i.e., preventing involuntary dorsal extension by contracting antagonistically against the stronger epaxial tension members (which had to counteract gravity in addition to shifting the mass of the neck). - Stiff cervical ribs would have helped provide lateral stabilization for the neck, which would have been especially important in taxa with epaxial tension members concentrated on the midline (i.e., those with non-bifid spines) as discussed above. - Stiff cervical ribs would have provided resistance against torsion of the neck.

-(It has also been suggested by Martin et al. [1998] that the cervical ribs of at least some sauropods functioned as incompressible ventral bracing members.
-But this hypothesis is badly flawed - see Wedel et al., 2000b, p.
-379-380 and Wedel et al., in prep.)
+(It has also been suggested by Martin, Martin-Rolland & Frey (1998) that the cervical ribs of at least some sauropods functioned as incompressible ventral bracing members.
+But this hypothesis is badly flawed - see Wedel, Cifelli & Sanders, 2000b, p.
+379-380; Klein, Christian & Sander, 2012).

 If either of the first two hypotheses is accurate, it is difficult to understand why diplodocids evolved apomorphically short cervical ribs, especially long-necked forms such as Barosaurus and Supersaurus.
 If the primary role of long cervical ribs was in providing lateral stabilization for taxa with midline epaxial tension members, then the need for this stabilization would be reduced in forms with bifid spines, such as diplodocids, which shifted their epaxial tension members laterally as they were attached to the metapophyses.
-This, however, would raise the question of why other taxa with bifid spines (e.g., Camarasaurus) also retained elongate cervical ribs, and in the case of Mamenchisaurus apparently evolved apomorphically long cervical ribs (Russell and Zheng, 1993, pp. 2089-2090).
+This, however, would raise the question of why other taxa with bifid spines (e.g., Camarasaurus) also retained elongate cervical ribs, and in the case of Mamenchisaurus apparently evolved apomorphically long cervical ribs (Russell & Zheng, 1993, pp. 2089-2090).
 It may be that these taxa retained their epaxial tension members primarily on the midline, in the intermetapophyseal trough, while diplodocids shifted theirs laterally; but we know from osteological evidence (see above) that at least some diplodocids did have ligaments or muscles anchored within the trough.
+Mallison (2011, p.
+238) suggested that the short cervical ribs of diplodocids could be an adaptation for neck flexibility.
+This would be useful in tripodal feeding in dense canopies - a behaviour that their hips and hindlimbs were adapted for.